cyruscyliu/firmguide/README.md

 as configs, which all commands reading/writing  with a set of universal interfaces.
 We've built in several models and once you've got a firmware with device tree, mostly, you will be working on your own models, ICT modeling and IV resolving.
 It takes time to try and try again to finally get precise models.
-Salamander has a QEMU debugging interface and two plugins `./salamander.py autobots` and `./salamander source` to help your jobs.
+Salamander has a QEMU debugging interface and some plugins to help your jobs.

 ```